alextaschuk/Literary-Quote-Clock/README.md

 2. After you have verified that the screen is working via Waveshare's demo, clone this repository to the Pi.

-3. Initialize a venv with `python3 -m venv venv`, activate it with `source venv/bin/activate`, then install necessary packages with `Pip install -r requirements.txt`.
+3. Initialize a venv with `python3 -m venv venv`, activate it with `source venv/bin/activate`, then install necessary packages with `pip install -r requirements.txt`.

-4. Run [`make_images.py`](make_images.py) to generate all of the `.bmp` images that will be used to display the time.
-The images will be located in the [`/images`](/images) folder.

-5. In the [`clock.service`](\clock.service) script, modify the `WorkingDirectory` variable to store the path to the cloned repo and the `ExecStart` variable to store the path to `clock.py` in the cloned repo.
-Then, move the file to `/etc/systemd/system`.
+4. In the [`clock.service`](\clock.service) script, modify the `WorkingDirectory` variable to store the path to the cloned repo and the `ExecStart` variable to store the path to `clock.py` in the cloned repo.
+Then, move the [`clock.service`](\clock.service) file into `/etc/systemd/system`.

-6. Run `sudo systemctl restart clock.service` to start the clock.
+5. Run `sudo systemctl restart clock.service` to start the clock.
 The script will now automatically start the clock any time that the Pi is turned on.

-7. (Optional) I've noticed that sometimes the clock seems get out of sync with the actual time, meaning quotes don't change at the correct moment.
-It's pretty gradual and also seems to fix itself so I'm not sure if this is an issue with my code or the Pi's internal clock.
+6. (Optional) I've noticed that sometimes the clock seems get out of sync with the actual time, meaning quotes don't change at the correct moment.
+It's pretty gradual and also seems to fix itself so I'm not sure if this is an issue with my code, the Pi's internal clock, or something else.
 A workaround to the issue is to add a crontab that reboots the Pi everyday at 4AM.
 You can add this cronjob by running:

    `sudo crontab -e`